mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Costs 3+Range._

 Awareness
-Awareness is the psionic talent which allows control of one’s own body.
+Awareness is the psionic talent which allows control of one's own body.
 Awareness powers never have a range – they are used only on yourself.